Threat model: Threat Modeling Manifesto

 The threat modeling manifesto is a document published in 2020 by threat modeling authorities in order to clearly state the core values and principles that every threat modeler should know and follow.

 In 2024 the same group of authors followed up the Manifesto with a Threat Modeling Capabilities document, which "...provides a catalog of capabilities to help you cultivate value from your Threat Modeling practice".

 Threat modeling frameworks

 Conceptually, a threat modeling practice flows from a methodology.
 Numerous threat modeling methodologies are available for implementation.
 Typically, threat modeling has been implemented using one of five approaches independently: asset-centric, attacker-centric, software-centric, value and stakeholder-centric, and hybrid.
 Based on the volume of published online content, the methodologies discussed below are the most well known.

 STRIDE

-The STRIDE was created in 1999 at Microsoft as a mnemonic for developers to find 'threats to our products'.
 STRIDE can be used as a simple prompt or checklist, or in more structured approaches such as STRIDE per element.
 STRIDE, Patterns and Practices, and Asset/entry point were amongst the threat modeling approaches developed and published by Microsoft.
 References to "the" Microsoft methodology commonly mean STRIDE and Data Flow Diagrams.